 Cross-listed with ENGL 426.
 The focus of the course is on development of instructional strategies in the content areas of mathematics, science, and social studies.
 It includes the basic principles of developmental reading theory and practice.
-This course is required for all education majors (ECE; Elementary and Secondary).
 The course is required for the North Dakota Reading Credential.
 Pre-requisite: junior standing.
 Fall, Summer.